Skip to main content

 Restrictions

-For secrets that do not have the "user" scope, the secret:site:local-generate command will set the value of the secret to "null".
-Edit this file and replace the null values with appropriate test values for local development.
+For secrets without "user" scope, the secret:site:local-generate command will set the value of the secret to "null".
+You must manually set test values in your local secrets.json file.